Updated: Jun 6

 1. Bank account flush

-Given the current restrictions, it is likely your sales are lower than normal, this means the amount you can invoice to clients reduces, reducing your accounts receivable.
+Your sales may be lower than normal, this means the amount you can invoice to clients reduces, reducing your accounts receivable.
 However, you are likely still receiving cash from historic products/services sold, thus your cash will be increasing.

 Let’s see an example: